Value retailer reduces hourly turnover by 12% after implementing OutMatch Assessment

 With over 8,000 locations across the U.S., this retailer’s top concern is store coverage.
-Facing high turnover and tough talent markets, the tendency was to “just hire” in order to avoid staffing shortages.
+Facing high turnover and tough talent markets, the tendency was to ‘just hire’ to avoid staffing shortages.

 Company Quick Facts